mhulse/jquery-megakrill/README.md

 **DISCLAIMER:** While I’ve done my best to make this code as plug-and-play as possible, you’ll most likely have to customize the CSS to suit your needs.

-With that said, until I can resolve [issue #26](https://github.com/mhulse/jquery-megakrill/issues/26), you’ll want to combine/modify the [packaged](https://github.com/mhulse/jquery-megakrill/blob/gh-pages/megakrill/jquery.megakrill.css) and [demo](https://github.com/mhulse/jquery-megakrill/blob/gh-pages/demo/demo.css) page's CSS files to get this working just right for you project.
+With that said, until I can resolve [issue #26](https://github.com/mhulse/jquery-megakrill/issues/26), you’ll want to combine/modify the [packaged](https://github.com/mhulse/jquery-megakrill/blob/gh-pages/megakrill/jquery.megakrill.css) and [demo](https://github.com/mhulse/jquery-megakrill/blob/gh-pages/demo/demo.css) page’s CSS files to get this working just right for you project.

 ### Javascript: